 Ingredients Resources and Substitutions

 Cauliflower.
 Get the largest, heaviest head of cauliflower you can.
-Cauliflower used to be considered a winter season vegetable, but it's available year round now.
+Cauliflower used to be a winter season vegetable, but it's available year round now.
 If the heads are small, make two small ones!

 Aji Amarillo Paste.
 Aji amarillo is a yellow-orange spicy chili pepper that's native to Peru.
 We don't have easy access to it here in the US, but it's not impossible to buy the paste format in jars online.
 If you can't find aji amarillo, use any other hot sauce like sriracha or gohchujang.